SammieLJ/GenePlanetTest/README.md

-# GenePlanet Test - Host an ASP.NET Core App with Nginx and Docker: Load Balancing
+# Test - Host an ASP.NET Core App with Nginx and Docker: Load Balancing, worker scaling static and dynamic

 ## Reading and evaluating ideas